Summary

 Shooting in Tucson

-Giffords was shot in an assassination attempt on January 8, 2011,[103] putting Kelly in the national spotlight.
-On February 4, Kelly described the previous month as the hardest time of his life[104] and expressed his gratitude for the enormous outpouring of support, good wishes and prayers for his wife.
-He said that he believed people’s prayers for her helped.[105]
+Giffords was shot in an assassination attempt on January 8, 2011,[114] which killed six people and brought national attention to Kelly.[115][116]
+On February 4, Kelly described the previous month as the hardest time of his life[117] and expressed his gratitude for the enormous outpouring of support, good wishes and prayers for his wife.
+He said that he believed people’s prayers for her helped.[118]

 One of Giffords’s aides informed Kelly of the shooting almost immediately after it happened.
 He flew from Houston to Tucson with members of his family.
 En route, the Kellys received an erroneous news report that Giffords had died.
 “The kids, Claudia and Claire, started crying.
 My mother, she almost screamed.
 I just walked into the bathroom, and, you know, broke down.”
 Calling family in Tucson, Kelly found out that the report was false and that she was alive and in surgery.
 “It was a terrible mistake,” Kelly said.
 “As bad as it was that she had died, it’s equally exciting that she hadn’t.”[119]